B.C. FAMILY ADVENTURES: From Cabin Retreat in Mara, to Yurt Camping in Golden

 The kids loved getting a ride on an ATV to get more firewood!

 1) Day trip to the ever so popular ENCHANTED FOREST, (between Sicamous and Revelstoke) where classic nursery rhymes and fairytales come to life and kids can't help but be amazed by all the colourful handmade sculptures and whimsical treehouses.
 The surrounding old growth forest is also quite impressive.
 The admission price was $12 for adults, $9 for kids.
 Skytrek adventure park is conveniently located right next to the Enchanted Forest, with ziplines, ropes and climbing courses.
 We opted out of this one, as it would have made for a very long day, and at $39-$45 per child/adult, it wasn't cheap.

 There is a little swampy lake at the end of the trail where you can help yourself to life jackets and paddle on a boat.
 No kids' life jackets, but it really wasn't very deep!
 From pirate ships to castles, there are plenty of things to explore throughout the Enchanted Forest.
 It does get quite crowded by mid-afternoon (during peak season), so arriving early is best.

 2) Feeding the goats and cuddling with baby goat Finn.
 Exactly the kind of animal therapy the kids needed as they were already beginning to feel homesick and coming to terms with the idea of leaving our old home for good.

-The washroom and laundry facilities were great, just a bit far to walk to and from our yurt.
+The washroom and laundry facilities were clean and modern, but just a bit far to walk to and from our yurt.
 We were also battling with LOTS of mosquitos, despite the breezy weather.
 Bug repellent here is a MUST unless you want to be eaten alive.

 NEXT STOP: Our all-time, family favorite camping spot in Canada: Yoho National Park, Lake O'Hara.